bonitasoft/bonita-labs-doc/md/installation_guide.md

 ## Using the installer

-Extract the BICI deliverable on the host machine
+Extract the BICI deliverable on the host machine.

 In the following, we will use `$BICI_INSTALLER_HOME` when noticing the directory where the installer has been extracted on the host machine.